SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model.md

 The heart of the page transformation solution is the model that feeds the transformation: the model tells the engine which web part properties are important, allows you to manipulate these properties and dynamically choose a mapping for your web part.The page transformation model is expressed in XMl and comes with a schema that's used to validate the correctness of the model.

 > [!IMPORTANT]
 > The SharePoint PnP Modernization framework is currently in preview.
-If you encounter issues please file a issue in the [PnP Tools GitHub issue list](https://github.com/SharePoint/PnP-Tools/issues).
+If you encounter problems please file an issue in the [PnP Tools GitHub issue list](https://github.com/SharePoint/PnP-Tools/issues).

 ## Page transformation model structure